510 Grove St, Norwell, MA 02061, USA

 From the parking area on Grove Street, an approx. 1-mile trail extends through woods and wetlands, crossing over a small stream.
 This trail (blazed in white) is mostly wide, very likely an old cart path.
 A second bridge provides an additional stream crossing.
 Farther in, you’ll find a bench for sitting.

 At the first major intersection, you can continue straight/right to explore additional uplands.
 This trail, which forks at the end, leads to a second property entrance from the Edgewood Park neighborhood.
 The other fork leads to private property on Captain Joshua Lane.
+Just before the aforementioned fork, there is a new (2020) trail that connects to Norwell’s Simon Hill/Bowker Street Conservation Area.
+This new trail is still under construction, but when it is complete, it will also provide a connector loop with the section of the property mentioned below.

-An alternative route is to turn left at the fork.
+An alternative route is to turn left at the first major intersection.
 This will lead you closer to Burnt Plain Swamp, which is bordered on one side by well-preserved stone walls.
 There is a approx. half-mile loop trail (blazed with yellow tape) that traverses both upland and wetland.
 It includes small sections of boardwalks in the wettest areas.
 This trail loop is currently under construction, and not always easy to follow, so carrying a map is strongly advised!
 A spur at the far end of the loop trail leads back toward Grove Street but does not actually connect with it.

 Please note that some sections of the trails in Hatch Lots are wide and relatively flat, but others contain many roots and rocks.